InstruQuest Inc. Scientific Instruments R&D

 samples to be measured and facilitates visual determination of the onset

-or automatically and the experimental data are graphed and recorded.
+manually or automatically and the experimental data are graphed and

-Considering the vast diversity of samples, their affinity towards the
+recorded.
+Considering the vast diversity of samples, their affinity

-wetting liquid, and the pressure spectrum employed, it is recommended
+towards the wetting liquid, and the pressure spectrum employed, it is

-to combine the visual observations and the automatically obtained data
+recommended to combine the visual observations and the automatically

 The Pressure Decay Test